The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

-\end{proposition} We highlight a striking feature of \eqref{eq:Klog-asymp-final}: the far-field asymptotic profile of $K_{s+\ln}^{\lambda}$, both the exponential decay rate and the exact prefactor are independent of $s$.
-Combining Proposition~\ref{prop:kernel_asymptotics} with Proposition~\ref{lem:Klog-asymp-infty-final}, we obtain a key global integrability gain.
-In the subcritical dimension $n>2s$, the classical Riesz and Bessel kernel behave like $|x|^{2s-n}$ and therefore fails at the endpoint exponent $L^{\frac{n}{n-2s}}$ (borderline logarithmic divergence).
-By contrast, Proposition~\ref{prop:kernel_asymptotics}\textnormal{(i)} shows that the logarithmic singularity is weakened just enough to restore strong endpoint integrability, namely (cf.\ Lemma~\ref{lem:kernel_Lr})
+A striking feature of \eqref{eq:Klog-asymp-final} is that both the decay rate and the exact leading constant are independent of $s$.
+Combined with Proposition~\ref{prop:kernel_asymptotics}, this yields a decisive global integrability gain.
+In the classical case, the Riesz and Bessel kernels behave like $|x|^{2s-n}$ near the origin and therefore fail at the endpoint exponent $L^{\frac{n}{n-2s}}$ when $n>2s$.
+By contrast, Proposition~\ref{prop:kernel_asymptotics}\textnormal{(i)} shows that the logarithmic correction weakens the singularity just enough to restore strong endpoint integrability: